NicoGrassetto/azure-developer-associate/trainings/develop-message-based-solutions/notes.md

 ### Add code to update a message and list the results

-1. Locate the **// ADD CODE TO UPDATE A MESSAGE AND LIST MESSAGES** comment and add the following code directly after the comment.
+1. Locate the **# ADD CODE TO UPDATE A MESSAGE AND LIST MESSAGES** comment and add the following code directly after the comment.
 Be sure to review the code and comments.

-    codeCopy

-    ```
+    ```python
-    // Update a message with the UpdateMessageAsync method and the saved receipt
+    # Update a message with the update_message method and the saved message
+    queue_client.update_message(
+        saved_message.id,
+        saved_message.pop_receipt,
-    await queueClient.UpdateMessageAsync(receipt.MessageId, receipt.PopReceipt, "Message 3 has been updated");
+        "Message 3 has been updated"
+    )

-    Console.WriteLine("Message three updated.
-Press Enter to peek at the messages again...");
+    print("Message three updated.
+Press Enter to peek at the messages again...")
-    Console.ReadLine();
+    input()

-    // Peek messages from the queue to compare updated content
+    # Peek messages from the queue to compare updated content
+    peeked_messages = queue_client.peek_messages(max_messages=10)
-    foreach (var message in (await queueClient.PeekMessagesAsync(maxMessages: 10)).Value)
+    for message in peeked_messages:
-    {
-        Console.WriteLine($"Message: {message.MessageText}");
-    }
+        print(f"Message: {message.content}")

-    Console.WriteLine("\nPress Enter to delete messages from the queue...");
+    print("\nPress Enter to delete messages from the queue...")
-    Console.ReadLine();
+    input()
     ```

 2. Press **ctrl+s** to save the file, then continue with the exercise.